It’s the season for Girl Scout Cookies! My daughter is an active Girl Scout. And this year, I am a co-leader. I’m seriously involved now!!! LOL

 Send a Thank You Note to EVERYONE

 This idea is a game changer.
 When my daughter was a Daisy, I was kinda mad that I couldn’t take her door to door.
 Nothing sells cookies like the cuteness factor of a small kid dressed in uniform.
-But, I understood why the Girl Scouts wanted to move away from the tradition and got creative about a solution.
+But, I also understand why the Girl Scouts wanted to move away from the tradition and got creative about a solution.

 She wrote thank you notes to everyone.